joshmorgan1000/UTKH/README.md

   - Whether the light induces or disrupts current flow.
   - Changes in the conductor's resistance or magnetic field.

-These experimental predictions offer concrete pathways for validating UTKH:
-1. **Prism Experiments:**
-   - Detecting spectral anomalies and frequency shifts could reveal the harmonic nature of light’s interaction with matter.
-2. **Nuclear Reactions:**
-   - Analyzing harmonic patterns in fusion and fission reactions could confirm the role of resonance in energy redistribution.
-3. **Laser Interactions:**
-   - Observing transient harmonic structures or gravitational wave emissions would provide evidence for light-induced co-orbital stabilization.
-4. **Polarization Studies:**
-   - Detecting phase shifts or oscillatory patterns would support the theory of hyperdimensional oscillations.

 ---

 ## Phenomena Suggesting Orbital Attraction <a href="#phenomena-suggesting-orbital-attraction"></a>

-The Universal Theory of Kinetic Harmonics (UTKH) proposes that resonance-based attraction underpins phenomena traditionally attributed to mass and gravity.
-Several natural systems demonstrate behaviors that align with this principle, suggesting that co-orbital resonance plays a universal role in stabilizing dynamic systems.
+The Universal Theory of Kinetic Harmonics proposes that resonance-based attraction underpins phenomena traditionally attributed to mass and gravity.
+Several natural systems demonstrate behaviors that align with this principle, suggesting that KH resonance plays a universal role in stabilizing dynamic systems.

 ### Vortex Behavior in Fluid Dynamics <a href="#vortex-behavior-in-fluid-dynamics"></a>